London King's Cross railway station: King's Cross York Road

 From 1863, part of King's Cross was an intermediate station.
 On the extreme east of the site, King's Cross York Road station was served by suburban trains from Finsbury Park before they followed the sharply curved and steeply graded York Road Tunnel to join the City Widened Lines to Farringdon, Barbican and Moorgate.
 In the other direction, trains from Moorgate came off the Widened Lines via the Hotel Curve, to platform 16 (latterly renumbered 14) which rose to the main line level.
 Services to and from Moorgate were diverted via the Northern City Line from November 1976.
 The station remained in occasional use until it was completely closed on 5 March 1977.

 Great Northern Cemetery Station

 The Great Northern Cemetery Station was built just to the east of the northern portal to Gasworks Tunnel, to connect the city to New Southgate Cemetery.
 It opened in 1861 but was never profitable as it only ran for 7 miles and closed two years later.

 Services

 The station hosts services on inter-city routes to the East of England, Yorkshire, North East England and eastern and northern Scotland, connecting to major cities and towns such as Cambridge, Peterborough, Hull, Doncaster, Leeds, Bradford, York, Middlesbrough, Sunderland, Newcastle, Edinburgh, Aberdeen and Inverness.
 Since June 2018, these major routes have been under government control, taking over from Stagecoach and Virgin.

-Train services
+King's Cross is one of the 18 stations in the London station group.
+A ticket marked "London Terminals" allows travel to any station in the group via any permitted route.

 Five train operating companies (TOC) run services from King's Cross: